-- 16.1 Instead of terminating this Agreement: - the Commonwealth may, in its discretion, prevent or 'bar' the Sponsor from making further nominations under this Agreement for a specified period, or - (b) the Minister may, in his or her absolute discretion, give the lowest processing priority to nomination applications and visa applications made under this Agreement. - 16.2 The Commonwealth may, in its discretion, instead of terminating this Agreement or in addition to terminating this Agreement, take action against the Sponsor for a breach of contract to recover damages and/or for injunctive relief. - The Commonwealth may, in its discretion, instead of taking any enforcement action under this Agreement or in addition to taking such enforcement action, pursue a civil penalty or issue an infringement notice under the Migration Legislation for failing to satisfy a sponsorship obligation.
+- 17.1 Instead of terminating this Agreement: - (a) the Commonwealth may, in its discretion, prevent or 'bar' the Sponsor from making further nominations under this Agreement for a specified period, or - (b) the Minister may, in his or her absolute discretion, give the lowest processing priority to nomination applications and visa applications made under this Agreement. - 17.2 The Commonwealth may, in its discretion, instead of terminating this Agreement or in addition to terminating this Agreement, take action against the Sponsor for a breach of contract to recover damages and/or for injunctive relief. - 17.3 The Commonwealth may, in its discretion, instead of taking any enforcement action under this Agreement or in addition to taking such enforcement action, pursue a civil penalty or issue an infringement notice under the Migration Legislation for failing to satisfy a sponsorship obligation.

-- 17.1 Nothing in this Agreement: - constitutes a partnership between the parties; or - except as expressly provided, makes a party an agent of another party for any purpose. (b) - 17.2 A party cannot in any way or for any purpose: - bind another party; or - (b) contract in the name of another party. - 17.3 If a party must fulfil an obligation and that party is dependent on another party, then that other party must do each thing reasonably within its power to assist the other in the performance of that obligation. - 17.4 If the Sponsor is constituted by more than one legal entity (such as a partnership or an unincorporated association), each of those legal entities will be jointly and severally liable for performance under this Agreement.
+- 18.1 Nothing in this Agreement: - (a) constitutes a partnership between the parties; or - (b) except as expressly provided, makes a party an agent of another party for any purpose. - 18.2 A party cannot in any way or for any purpose: - (a) bind another party; or - (b) contract in the name of another party. - 18.3 If a party must fulfil an obligation and that party is dependent on another party, then that other party must deeach thing reasonably within its power to assist the other in the performance of that obligation. - 18.4 If the Sponsor is constituted by more than one legal entity (such as a partnership or an unincorporated association), each of those legal entities will be jointly and severally liable for performance under this Agreement.

-- 18.1 Each party must promptly execute all documents and do all other things reasonably necessary or desirable give effect to the arrangements recorded in this Agreement. - 18.3 A party cannot assign or otherwise transfer its rights under this Agreement without the prior written consent of the other party.
-19. Dispute resolution 19.1 The Parties will deal with any dispute arising during the course of this Agreement as follows:
+- 19.1 Each party must promptly execute all documents and do all other things reasonably necessary or desirable to give effect to the arrangements recorded in this Agreement. - 19.2 This Agreement may be executed in any number of counterparts.

+19.3 A party cannot assign or otherwise transfer its rights under this Agreement without the prior written consent of the other party.